 - 1. Start the session by asking the participants for their opinion about the status of women in our society?
-Do they feel that men and women, girls and boys enjoy the same/equal rights, and the same freedoms. - 2.
+Do they feel that men and women, girls and boys enjoy the same/equal rights, and the same freedoms? - 2.
 Ask participants to give examples from real life experiences where they have observed this unequal status of men and women. - 3.
-Write their responses on the board and classify as unequal status for women in education, work, freedom of movement, selecting marriage options, treatment during illness, pregnancy, childbirth, income, food, health care, toilet facilities etc. - 4.
+Write their responses on the board and classify as unequal status for women in education, work, freedom of movement, selecting marriage options, treatment during illness, pregnancy, childbirth, early marriage, violence, income, less food, health care, sex-selection, toilet facilities etc. - 4.
 Now allow participants to narrate specifically real life experiences on discrimination in health.
 By now the participants would have built some clarity on this issue. - 5.
 Trainer can also give a scoring exercise to the participants, where trainer asks the participants to open their notebooks and prepare score card for their family.
 Use these points: equal education of girls, sharing of women's work, rest in pregnancy, rest after childbirth, opinion about age of marriage, wife-beating, access to woman's income, enough food, timely health care, opinion on sex-selection before birth, bath and toilet facilities.
 If their family members have a positive attitude give one mark for positive attribute and zero for negative each.
-Discuss positive and negative attributes. - You can elaborate further on this by discussing the information given on page 28-30 of the Induction Module. - 7.
-Display the chart on the table given on page 29 of the Induction Module highlighting the various health problems affecting women in various stages of their life.
+Discuss positive and negative attributes. - 6.
+You can elaborate further on this by discussing the information given on page 25-27 of the Induction Module. - 7.
+Display on the chart the table given on page 26 of the Induction Module highlighting the various health problems affecting the women in various stages of their life.
 Explain to the group that most of these problems arise due to discrimination against women and also due to prevalence of patriarchy in our society.
 Use this opportunity to tell the participants that there future trainings will cover this topic more in detail. - 8.
 End the session by asking participants to take turns to read the section on: ASHA's role in addressing these issues, while you explain each role in detail.

-Session 3.4 Understanding NUHM and Our Healthcare Facilities
+Session 3.
+4: Understanding NRHM and our Healthcare Facilities

-- The objectives of National Urban Health Mission - Structure of the Health System, type of healthcare facilities in urban areas - Service providers and their functions. - Quality of health services
+- The objectives of the National Rural Health Mission - The Structure of the Health System, type of healthcare facilities that exist at various level - The key personnel/posts and their functions. - · Quality of health services Right of the community. - Actual implementation of the Public Health System at grassroots level.

-Method: Discussion using illustrative charts, card activity
+METHOD: Discussion using illustrative charts, card activity

-Materials: Chart paper, display board and drawing pins, checklist on quality of services given in Annexure 4, page 135 of Induction Module to be given as handout, chart on structure of public healthcare facilities, given on page 26-27 of the Induction Module.
+MATERIALS: Chart paper, display board and drawing pins, checklist on quality of services given in Annexure 5, page 125 of Induction Module to be given as handout, chart on structure of public healthcare facilities, given on page 24 of the Induction Module.